SocorroPinto/NewsPortal/news-portal-app/README.md

-# Project 3 - The Profeth
+# Project 3 - The Propeth
 Developers: César Treviño y Socorro Pinto

 ***

 #The application

-The Profeth is a Portal News App.
+The Propeth is a Portal News App.
 There you can read news for the following sections:

 + World